|

 group of these wild horses roams freely on Shackleford Banks, near

-Cape Lookout (see Coastal
+Cape Lookout (see Coastal Guide Map).
+This

-Guide Map).
-This barrier island serves to isolate them, as it
+barrier island serves to isolate them, as it has for hundreds of years.

-has for hundreds of years.
-The island and its 100+ wild horses, also
+The island and its 100+ wild horses, also called the Shackleford ponies

-called the Shackleford ponies for their small stature, are under the
+for their small stature, are under the protection of the National

-protection of the National Park Service, but visitors may come to
+Park Service, but visitors may come to watch and photograph these

-watch and photograph these horses.
-Shackleford Banks is accessed from
+horses.
+Shackleford Banks is accessed from Beaufort and Harker's Island

-Beaufort and Harker's Island by Park Service approved private passenger
+by Park Service approved private passenger ferries, or by private

 The

-photos at left and above right were taken from a passenger ferry on
+photos at left and above right were grazing near the eastern-most

 The